nekonomicon/Parabot/addons/parabot/Readme.txt

     replaced by the weapon that has been used/picked up (only for @GOT_KILLED,
     @KILLED_PLAYER and @GOT_WEAPON).
-    You can define new keywords as well (maximum length 30 characters, only containing letters A-Z in uppercase) and add them to the last section.
+    You can define new keywords as well (maximum length 30 characters, only containing letters in uppercase) and add them to the last section.
     It is important to know that keywords appearing first in the file are chosen first in case that a sentence contains several known keywords.

 8.) ...change other options/gamemodes:

-    All other options can be adjusted in the appropriate "Parabot.cfg" file.
+    All other options can be adjusted in the appropriate "parabot.cfg" file.
     If you are a real newbie and the bots beat you even at aim-skill 1 (or if you are just sick of them blasting you away with the rocketlauncher...) you can restrict the weapons they can use or let them run in PeaceMode where